Step-henC/Heron_Data_Installer/README.md

 # How Do I use this repo?
 Make sure you have java and maven.
 Use an IDE of your choice.
-Type "mvn clean install -U" in the command line and then "run" the project.
+Type "mvn clean install -U" in the command line and then " mvn spring-boot:run" the project.
 A sample file is the "big data peptide.csv" found in the project files.

 # Disclaimer
 The goal was to have the entire installer, but that will have to be troublshot for another time.